Reviewable/Reviewable/docs/repositories.md

 Your code must return an object with some or all of the following properties.
 Any missing properties (at the top level) will be filled in by using the built-in default condition.
 This means that you can safely return, e.g., just the `disableGitHubApprovals` flag and the rest will be defaulted for you.

+If your condition code is asynchronous, you should not return any value synchronously and instead call `done({...})` with your return value once it's ready.

 #### `completed`
 A boolean indicating whether the review is complete or not.